nabzali/WebScraper_App/README.md

 For this project I chose to create an Angular app to go along with the ASP.NET Web API.

 I compiled a gallery of screenshots to show things like the application running in Google Chrome.
-Kindly click here [here](https://github.com/nabzali/WebScraper_App/tree/main/Screenshots) to see this.
+To view these, kindly see [WebScraper_App /Screenshots](https://github.com/nabzali/WebScraper_App/tree/main/Screenshots) to see this.

-The Angular front-end contains two views (components).
+The Angular front-end contains two views nested inside the root component.
+Navigate between them using the two tabs at the top of the UI.

 1. **Search View**: Allows users to perform searches and retrieve search results.
 2. **History View**: Allows users to view search history data.